sarasabino/Accident_Rate_Project/README.md

 ![alt text](https://raw.githubusercontent.com/sarasabino/Accident_Rate_Project/master/Images/xgboost_cm.PNG)

 #### SVM: Support Vector Machine
+As SVM works well with small datasets and not awesome with large ones and it will take forever to optimize with cross validations, we downsample both categories to see how it will perform.
+We reduced both labels to 1000, having a total dataset of 2000.
 Performing the GridSearchCV to find the best parameters we have increase a little bit the model's metrics.

 ![alt text](https://raw.githubusercontent.com/sarasabino/Accident_Rate_Project/master/Images/svm_cm.PNG)